Cognitive and Behavioral Processes and Interventions

 17 integrated PhD members, 15 integrated non-PhD researchers and 25 collaborators are part of this RG.

-The scientific coordinator of the CBPC RG is Daniel Maria Bugalho Rijo.
+The scientific coordinator of the CBPI is Daniel Maria Bugalho Rijo.